 - Clergy and theologians interested in Old Catholicism and ecumenism;

-- Laypersons with formal or informal theological training interesting in Old Catholicism and ecumenism.
+- Laypersons with formal or informal theological training interested in Old Catholicism and ecumenism.

-The course is of specific interest for students with Anglican, Orthodox, Lutheran, Old Catholic, Roman Catholic and ecumenical backgrounds.
+The course is of specific interest for students from Anglican, Orthodox, Lutheran, Old Catholic, Roman Catholic and ecumenical backgrounds.

 Aim of the course

-- The student will be able to contextualise Old Catholic theology within the broader spectrum of theology and religious studies;
+- the student will be able to contextualize Old Catholic theology within the broader spectrum of theology and religious studies;

-- The student will be able to undertake further independent exploratory studies of aspects of Old Catholic theology.
+- the student will be able to undertake further independent exploratory studies of specific aspects of Old Catholic theology.

 4 contact hours/day, about 40 hours or preparatory self-study will be required.

-Keep the rules concerning traveling of your own country and of the Netherlands (travel information can be found here) in mind when applying.
-If it somehow will not be possible to organise the summer school in Utrecht, there will be a back-up plan to deliver the summer school online like last year.
-There will be a possibility to cancel your application in the case you only want to attend the summer school when it takes place in Utrecht.
+Keep the rules concerning traveling of your own country and of the Netherlands in mind when applying (travel information can be found here).
+If it somehow will not be possible to organise the summer school in Utrecht, there will be a back-up plan to deliver the summer school online.
+There will be a possibility to cancel your application if you only want to attend the summer school when it takes place in Utrecht.

-N.B. there won't be a recording or online live stream when the course will take place in Utrecht.
+N.B. there won't be a recording or online live stream if the course takes place on location, in Utrecht.